m3taxal/TextAdventure/README.md

 # Configure
 You will need any [JavaFX](https://gluonhq.com/products/javafx/) version equal or above JavaFX11.
 Download the compiled [JAR file](https://github.com/m3taxal/TextAdventure/releases/tag/v1.0.0).
-In the directory of the JAR file, you need to create a text file which contains all of the game's text.
+Additionally, you need to create a text file which contains all of the game's text.

 # Make the game
 Here is some example game text: